 - Place about 1 cup of the cooked vegetables into a blender and blend briefly (add a little water if the mixture is too thick to blend).
 Stir this back into the cooked vegetables.

-- Spoon the mixture evenly into the casserole dish and scatter the remaining 1 to 2 cut-up tortillas across the top, and bake uncovered for 15 minutes.
-Remove from the oven and let sit for 5 minutes before serving.
+- Spoon the mixture evenly into the casserole dish and scatter the remaining 1 to 2 cut-up corn tortillas on the top.
+Bake uncovered for 15 minutes.
+Let stand for 5 minutes before serving.